 6. What does content need to work?

-If content works, it needs more than this sober, even technocratic-sounding term implies.
-Miriam Löffler points out in her practice book "Think Content!"
-That the term in English as well as in French, Italian and Spanish means as much as satisfied in the sense of happy and happy.
+If content is to work, more is needed than this sober, even technocratic-sounding term implies.
+Miriam Löffler points out in her practice book “Think Content!” points out that the term in English as well as in French, Italian and Spanish means as much as satisfied in the sense of joyful and happy.

 This brings us much closer to the subject.
 Everything that falls into the content category, on the one hand, is about substance, that is, well-founded knowledge that has been prepared with qualitative depth.
 On the other hand, it is also about emotionalizing elements.
 Because, ideally, something useful is always entertaining too.
 Amusing explanatory videos, touching pictures and original infographics are popular examples.